-The pedotherapist allows a problem to arise from the foreknowledge by which the child can lived-experience the inadequacy of his insights.
-This problem, which must be formulated such that it is worthwhile for the child to respond to it, is necessary for the successful course of the therapy session since effective orientation or learning only is likely to occur if a definitive problem is presented to the child (see section 2.3.3).
-The problem needs to be stated as a question "which directs an appeal to the questioning consciousness of the pupil" (27, 28).
-The willingness to solve the problem only then is awakened in him.
-The affectively disturbed child usually does not lived-experience the favorable meanings, which serve as themes for changing meaning, as a (solution to the) problem.
-Therefore, the pedotherapist has to guide him to discover his affective lability as a problem and in this way awaken in him the will to stability.
+The pedotherapist allows a problem to arise from the foreknowledge, by which the child can lived experience the inadequacy of his/her insights.
+This problem, which must be formulated such that it is worthwhile for the child to respond to it, is necessary for the successful course of the therapy session, since effective orientation or learning is only likely to occur if a definitive problem is presented to the child (see section 2.3.3).
+The problem must be stated as a question "which directs an appeal to the questioning consciousness of the pupil" (27, 28).
+The willingness to solve the problem is only then awakened in him/her.
+The affectively disturbed child usually does not lived experience the favorable meanings, which serve as themes for changing meaning, as a (solution to the) problem.
+Therefore, the pedotherapist must guide him/her to discover his/her affective lability as a problem and, in this way, awaken in him/her the will to stability.